Esteban Grimalt

 Esteban Mauricio Grimalt Fuster (born 9 January 1991) is a Chilean Olympic beach volleyball player.

-His greatest achievements are Gold in the South American Circut of Viña del Mar 2009, Gold in the Continental Tour Paraguay 2013, Gold in Continental Tour Bolivia 2013, Gold in Continental Tour Perú 2014, and Silver in the 2014 South American Games.
+His greatest achievements are Gold in the South American Circuit of Viña del Mar 2009, Gold in the Continental Tour Paraguay 2013, Gold in Continental Tour Bolivia 2013, Gold in Continental Tour Perú 2014, and Silver in the 2014 South American Games.
 He classified for the 2016 Olympics in Rio de Janeiro with his cousin Marco Grimalt and received Gold in the 2019 Panamerican Games.

 He represented Chile at the 2020 Summer Olympics.